Upper Bounds on the Size of Grain-Correcting Codes: Introduction

 The paper is organized as follows.
 After providing the necessary definitions and notation in Section~\ref{sec:defs}, we derive, in Section~\ref{sec:Mnt_bnd}, an upper bound on the cardinality of $t$-grain-correcting codes, for $t = 1,2,3$, using the fractional covering technique from \cite{KK12}.
 We conjecture that the upper bound in fact holds for all $t$.
 We further conjecture that the same technique should yield a stronger upper bound, and we report some progress towards this in Section~\ref{sec:Mnt_bnd2}.
-An information-theoretic upper bound on the maximum rate asymptotically achievable by codes correcting a constant fraction of grain errors is derived in Section~\ref{sec:Rtau_bnd}.
+The fractional covering technique is also used in Section~\ref{sec:Rtau_upbnd1} to obtain an upper bound on the maximum rate asymptotically achievable by codes correcting a constant fraction of grain errors.
+An information-theoretic upper bound on the same quantity is derived in Section~\ref{sec:Rtau_upbnd2}.
 We conclude in Section~\ref{sec:conclusion} with some remarks concerning the bounds.
-Some of the technical proofs from Sections~\ref{sec:Mnt_bnd} are given in an appendix.
+The current state-of-the-art on upper bounds on the maximum rate asymptotically achievable, including the bounds derived in this paper, is summarized in Figures~\ref{fig:upper} and \ref{fig:conj4.1}.
+Some of the technical proofs from Sections~\ref{sec:Mnt_bnd} and \ref{sec:Rtau_upbnd1} are given in appendices.